-24 Earlier MATSim Destination Choice Solutions
+2.1.4 Earlier MATSim Destination Choice Solutions

-The Swiss Census of Population 2000 (24) can identify home and work locations for every Swiss resident at hectare and municipality level respectively.
+The Swiss Census of Population 2000 (Swiss Federal Statistical Office, 2000) can identify home and work locations for every Swiss resident at hectare and municipality level respectively.
 Clearly, such information can not be logged for discretionary activities.
 However, to run an activity-based simulation, reasonable destinations for these activities must be assigned.
-First, a simple neighborhood search, as described in (23), was employed in a preprocessing step.
+First, a simple neighborhood search, as described in (Balmer et al., 2009), was employed in a preprocessing step.
 That approach is not part of the optimization process and does not accurately model destination choice.

-A first improvement in destination choice-including it in the optimization process-was introduced by (15), based on Hägerstrand's time geography.
+A first improvement in destination choice-including it in the optimization process-was introduced by (Horni et al., 2009a), based on Hägerstrand's time geography.
 However, unobserved heterogeneity was not taken into account in that module or in MATSim.
 Thus, a significant underestimation of travel demand resulted and the module could not be productively employed.
 Furthermore, that module is based on local search.
 Local search applicability, however, is questionable on destination choice utility space.
 Its specific characteristics are explained later.